16.1. The Vector Properties Dialog

 : the join layer is editable, but synchronization mechanisms are not activated.
 If you want to automatically add a feature in the join layer when a feature is created in the target layer, then you have to check the option Upsert on edit.
 Symmetrically, the option Delete cascade may be activated if you want to automatically delete join features.

-QGIS currently has support for joining non-spatial table formats supported by OGR (e.g., CSV, DBF and Excel), delimited text and the PostgreSQL provider.
+QGIS currently has support for joining non-spatial table formats supported by GDAL (e.g., CSV, DBF and Excel), delimited text and the PostgreSQL providers.